-ENG 380/780 The English Language\

-ESL 321/721 English Grammar\

-One of the following:

-HIS 202 U.S. History II

-HISP 372 U.S. Ethnic History

-ESL 322/722 Second Language Acquisition and Applied Linguistics\

-ESL/EDU 324/724 Teaching Methods in ESL\

-One year of a foreign language (8 semester hours)
+ENG 380/780 The English Language ESL 321/721 English Grammar One of the following: HIS 202 United States History II HISP 372 United States Ethnic History (Writing Intensive) ESL 322/722 Second Language Acquisition and Applied Linguistics ESLE 324/724 Teaching Methods in ESL One year of a foreign language (8 semester hours)

-To be recommended for teaching certification in this minor area, students must complete a certifiable major, and complete all applicable statutory requirements.
+To be recommended for teaching certification in this minor area, students must complete a certifiable major and fulfill all applicable statutory requirements.

-\ Students enrolled in Lakeland College's Master of Education graduate program may register for these courses for graduate-level credit.
+Students enrolled in Lakeland College's Master of Education (M.Ed.) graduate program may register for these courses for graduate-level credit.